 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

 - When installing the new filter, check the perimeter of the filter for an arrow that indicates the air flow direction to make sure you’re installing the filter in the proper direction.
 In most cases, the arrow should point towards the main part (or top) of the furnace.

-Air filter replacement is included with regular tune-ups or PLUS Maintenance Agreement services with Service Experts Heating and Air Conditioning.
+Air filter replacement is included with regular tune-ups and certain membership plans with Service Experts Heating and Air Conditioning.
 Mark this task off of your to-do-list today by calling the Experts at 843-619-3781 or scheduling an appointment online.